sw2719/steam-account-switcher/README.md

 This app has no affiliation with Steam and Valve.

-# Important Notice
-Currently I'm not adding new things to this program since A. it has everything that I need and B. it works.
-But any bug report or suggestion is welcome.

 # Features
 * Switch between your accounts with just few clicks.